PrayagGP/WEC-Systems-NAT/README.md

 |Client (192.168.10.2)| <--------> |Router (NAT) (192.168.10.1/24, 10.0.0.1/24)| <--------> |Internet (10.0.0.2)|

 The commands used and the results can be checked in the "Nat using netns.docx" file in this repository.
+Bonus task regarding configuration of port forwarding has been done

 ### Challenges faced
 1. Legacy Version Issues with iptables: